borate267/CS6910_DLAssignments/DLAssignment3/README.md

 ```

 ## Data
-The iNaturalist datasetis downloaded directly from the downloadable link using the following the "wget" command:
+The iNaturalist dataset is downloaded directly from the downloadable link using the following the "wget" command:
 ```python
 wget.download('https://storage.googleapis.com/wandb_datasets/nature_12K.zip')
 ```